 Other types of filariasis include

-Mansonellosis Mansonellosis Mansonellosis refers to diseases caused by Mansonella perstans, M. ozzardi, and M. streptocerca.
+Mansonellosis Mansonellosis Mansonellosis refers to diseases caused by the filarial nematodes Mansonella perstans, M. ozzardi, and M. streptocerca.
 Transmission is by biting midges or blackflies.
-Infections are often asymptomatic... read more caused by Mansonella perstans, with adult worms in the pleura, pericardium, or peritoneum, M. ozzardi in subcutaneous tissues, and M. streptocerca in the dermis
+Infections... read more caused by Mansonella perstans, with adult worms in the pleura, pericardium, or peritoneum, M. ozzardi in subcutaneous tissues, and M. streptocerca in the dermis

 Dirofilariasis Dirofilariasis Dirofilariasis is a filarial nematode infection with Dirofilaria immitis, the dog heartworm, or other Dirofilaria species, which are transmitted to humans by infected mosquitoes... read more caused by Dirofilaria immitis, the dog heartworm, with larvae in lungs or rarely in eyes, brain or testes; larvae do not develop to adult worms in humans